 Hurricanes Irma and Maria signal the emergence of a new climate regime in the Caribbean.
 At no point in the historical records dating back to the 1880s have two category five storms struck the eastern Caribbean in a single year.
 The Caribbean is seeing repeated and prolonged droughts, an increase in the number of very hot days, intense rainfall events causing repeated localised flooding, and rising sea levels.

 Caribbean economies are built on industries and sectors that are extremely sensitive to climate variations, such as tourism and agriculture.
-The ferocity of Irma and Maria brought devastation of catastrophic proportions.… Read on ...
+The ferocity of Irma and Maria brought devastation of catastrophic proportions.
+Without global action, it is predicted that by the end of the current century the Caribbean region will warm a further 2-3oC over the 1oC already seen in the last century.… Read on ...